nf-core/kmermaid/docs/usage.md

 **Example parameters**

 * Default: line_count is 350
-* Save fastas in a directory called fastas inside outdir:
+* Set number of lines in a bam shard as 10:
   * `--line_count 400`

 ## Reference Genomes